gpsuser/ucml3cyber/Lecture 17 - Network Topologies.md

 - **Star Topology:** More secure as devices connect to a central hub, allowing for better control and monitoring.
 - **Ring Topology:** Data can be intercepted easily if physical access to the ring is obtained.
 - **Mesh Topology:** Highly secure as it supports multiple paths for data transmission, reducing the risk of interception.
-- **Logical Network Topology:** Security depends on the physical implementation and management tools used.

 ### Implementation Considerations at the Organizational Level